DetailMaster: Can Your Text-to-Image Model Handle Long Prompts?: The Benchmark

 \subsubsection{Evaluation Metrics}

 Our evaluation framework is built upon the four categories of attributes that we previously extract.
-For the \textbf{``Character Attributes''} metric, we calculate it as the ratio of correctly rendered attributes to the total number of specified attributes for each character category (i.e., object, animal, and person).
-The \textbf{``Character Locations''} metric assesses accuracy by computing the proportion of characters positioned correctly relative to the total number of annotated characters.
+For the \textbf{``Character Attributes''} metric, we calculate it as the ratio of correctly rendered attributes to the total number of attributes for each character category (i.e., object, animal, and person).
+The \textbf{``Character Locations''} metric assesses accuracy by computing the ratio of characters positioned correctly to the total number of annotated characters.
 For \textbf{``Entity Relationships''}, we calculate the percentage of correctly rendered relationships among all those described in the prompt.
 These three metrics quantify the model's performance on attribute-level details, specifically targeting mismatches and omissions.
 For the \textbf{``Scene Attributes''} metric, we compute accuracy for background, lighting, and style, evaluating overall image fidelity in long prompt scenarios.

 Our main evaluations are conducted on the full version of our {\ours}, comprising 4,116 prompts.
-Additionally, we design a mini version of our benchmark to facilitate rapid evaluation for researchers, which consists of 800 detail-rich prompts.
-The details are in Appendix \ref{appendix_sec_mini_benchmark}.
+Additionally, to facilitate rapid evaluation, we design a mini-benchmark comprising 800 detail-rich prompts (detailed in Appendix \ref{appendix_sec_mini_benchmark}).
+Moreover, we also provide an option that employs a smaller evaluator to accommodate researchers with limited GPU VRAM (detailed in Appendix \ref{appendix_sec_On_the_Feasibility_of_Leveraging_Small-Sized_MLLMs_for_Evaluation}).